dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `data`: the input data which may be text or raw bytes
 * `path`: path to a file

+## `shutdown`

+Prepares the computer for power off by writing still cached data to disk.
+It is safe to turn off power once this command has finished running.

+### Signature

+`shutdown`

 ## `type`

 Prints the contents of the file 'path' to the console.
 Pass the switch '--hex' to print the file contents as a series of hexadecimal numbers.